Can I be arrested for not having car insurance?

 Is that a good idea?
-Can you get into trouble with the police and maybe even get arrested?
+Can you get into trouble with the police and maybe even face jail time?

 A better option to save money would be to comparison shop for car insurance to get the best rate.
 Try our free rate tool above to get started.

 There are several reasons why the government requires you to have car insurance: